 The strategy behind the Asset Rotation Model allows it to avoid severe market declines.
 In the early 2000’s the ARM was able to sidestep the dot-com collapse by moving to the safety of bonds.
 When stocks began to recover, the ARM shifted back into stocks and rode the bull market higher until the beginning of the financial crisis.
 At that point, the deteriorating returns in stocks caused the model to shift back into bonds, safely riding out the financial crisis with minimal losses.
 When stocks resumed their ascent once again, the ARM switched back into stocks to take advantage of their strong growth.

 This unique approach to asset allocation contradicts much of the standard industry dogma when it comes to choosing between stocks, bonds, and cash.
 However, many investors immediately recognize the benefit of only being exposed to a certain asset class when it exhibits positive price performance.
 Why sit with stocks through a market crash?
 And why hold bonds if their total returns are negative for extended periods of time?
 Click here for an explanation on why dynamic asset allocation is a better alternative to the standard fixed-allocation approach.

 The ARM not only results in higher returns, it also substantially reduces overall portfolio risk.
-The table below contains a series of portfolio statistics that allow you to compare the ARM against portfolios of stocks and bonds.
+The table below contains a series of performance metrics that allow you to compare the ARM against portfolios of both stocks and bonds.

 |Asset Rotation Model (ARM) Performance Metrics|